Board of Trustees

 Catherine feels fortunate that her little family has landed in a community that is constantly thinking about what high quality early childhood education looks like and about how to maintain the highest possible standards while also embracing and integrating change.
 Her child has thrived at the CCC.
 She loves watching him learn and deploy his natural curiosity (and passion for trucks!!).
 Catherine wants to bring her experience with fundraising and pedagogical oversight as well as analytic skills, project management know-how, and positive energy to help the CCC do what it does so well.

 Jim Franke is a retired entrepreneur and businessman who now spends his time raising his two boys and helping both private and not-for-profit organizations set, pursue and meet their goals.
-From an early age, Jim has been interested in childhood development and education; and he has pursued this interest both professionally and personally by serving on the Boards of Directors of several non-profits as well as earlier in his career being a member of the non-profit practice at McKinsey & Co.
+From an early age, Jim has been interested in childhood development and education; and he has pursued this interest both professionally and personally by serving on the Boards of Director of several non-profits as well as earlier in his career being a member of the non-profit practice at McKinsey & Co.
+Jim has a BA in Economics and Political Science from Duke University and an MBA from Stanford.
+Jim is focused on helping the CCC continue to provide exceptional early childhood education… he has served on the CCC Board since 2016 and has been the Treasurer since 2022.
+He is also dedicated, together with his partner Steve Bialecki, to raising their two young boys to be life-long learners.

 Olivia Garcia – During the past 17 years Olivia has been working at the CCC which has a STEM based curriculum with children ranging in ages from 6 months to 5 years old.
 She believes in and supports The Children’s Center at Caltech.
 Olivia has been a constant dedicated and devoted champion for CCC while staying abreast of new STEM research, brain development and techniques to help not only bring it into the CCC classrooms but to enhance the understanding of these topics for the teachers, staff, and families.